 Edmonds Community College aims to provide safe, high quality, competitively priced accommodation for its students.
 The Housing Office provides a supportive environment in which students are helped and encouraged to develop their skills in leadership, community building, and academic studies.
 Students under 18 are encouraged to choose either Homestay or Residence Hall programs at Edmonds Community College.
 A parent/guardian must complete the Consent to Medical Care and Treatment of Minor Children Form.

-Students choosing to live in the Residence Hall and are under 17 will not be accepted.
+Students who are 17 years old can live in Rainier Place Residence Hall.
 Students will be assigned a single bedroom taking into account wherever possible, individual preferences indicated on the application form.
 Students under the age of 18 will normally be placed together in one apartment.
 There are student Residence Assistants (RAs) to help support students in Residence Halls.

 Twenty four hour supervision is not available.
 However, the Residence Hall Student Staff live on the premises, and they, along with the Housing Director, are on call during the hours that the Housing Office is not open.
 Emergency phone numbers are available to all students living in the Residence Hall.
 Student Staff are trained on strategies to support under age students and how to best accommodate their needs.